CLIUtils/CLI11/README.md

 -   `.group(name)`: Set a group name, defaults to `"Subcommands"`.
 Setting `""` will be hide the subcommand.
 - `[option_name]`: 🚧 retrieve a const pointer to an option given by `option_name` for Example `app["--flag1"]` will get a pointer to the option for the "--flag1" value,  `app["--flag1"]->as<bool>() will get the results of the command line for a flag

-> Note: if you have a fixed number of required positional options, that will match before subcommand names. `{}` is an empty filter function.
+> Note: if you have a fixed number of required positional options, that will match before subcommand names. `{}` is an empty filter function, and any positional argument will match before repeated subcommand names.

 #### Callbacks